How NOT to negotiate when you’re selling your home in Seattle:

 Imagine this scenario…

 The doorbell rings, and you’re expecting them, so you put on your best-winning smile and open the door.
 And there they stand looking slightly nervously uncomfortable, but still with bright, eager hope radiating from their faces – the prospective buyers of the home you’re trying to sell.
-Things go well for a bit, but then you mention one of the things sellers should never say in closing a home sale in Shoreline.
+Things go well for a bit, but then you mention one of the things sellers should never say in closing a home sale in Seattle.

 The couple’s faces droop a little, and they cast anxious, sidelong glances at each other.
 “Ruh-Roh!”
 And then, in your oblivious eagerness to close the sale, you say another of those things you shouldn’t.
 And then maybe another.
 In short order, that nice couple is hustling back out your door, making thin promises to call you and then striding briskly and determinedly toward their car.
 And then they’re gone – and so is the sale.